alxdavids/ourbbg/content/post/martin-burnley.md

 still curled a loose ball into the bottom of the net, it seemed like a gift that Derby had barely deserved.
 And we celebrated like it too.

-Cur the sarcastic cheers of the home fans.
+Cue the sarcastic cheers of the home fans.
 A whistle had been blown.
 The ball had fallen loose from an altercation between a Burnley defender and the already-booked Chris Martin.
 A figure of incomparable importance to Derby for so long, but this year he was absolute in his play.
 This was